syncfusion-content/fileformat-docs/File-Formats/DocIO/mail-merge-for-group.md

 Dim employeeList As List(Of Employee) = GetEmployees()

-'Creates an instance of “MailMergeDataTable” by specifying mail merge group name and “IEnumerable” collection.
+'Creates an instance of “MailMergeDataTable” by specifying mail merge group name and “IEnumerable” collection

 Dim dataTable As New MailMergeDataTable("Employees", employeeList)